Webscorer PRO supports RFID readers from the following vendors:

 ThingMagic - http://www.thingmagic.com

-You’ll want to check from the manufacturer’s specs that the specific model includes support for the LLRP (Low-Level Reader Protocol) which is how Webscorer PRO communicates with the RFID reader.
+If you have a reader that's not listed above, you’ll want to check from the manufacturer’s specs that the specific model includes support for the LLRP (Low-Level Reader Protocol) which is how Webscorer PRO communicates with the RFID reader.
 The LLRP protocol was invented in 2008, and adopted by the leading RFID vendors in the years following, so older RFID reader models may need a firmware upgrade to support it.
-The RFID Timing Systems, MyLaps and RaceResult reader support is implemented with their respective (proprietary) protocols.
+The support for Emit, Feibot, MyLaps, RaceResult and RFID Timing Systems readers is implemented with their respective (proprietary) protocols.

 All readers will multiplex power to its antennas (if more than one antenna is used) such that only one antenna is active at any given time.
 Based on our latest testing, we would recommend the Impinj readers (R220 and R420) with multiple antennas.
 The Impij readers use a dynamic algorithm to cycle power quickly enough for a race timing applications.
 Motorola / Zebra FX7500 and FX9600 support software-set antenna switching which is set at 0.1 seconds per antenna.
 The other readers have a slow fixed length antenna cycling interval of 0.3-0.4 seconds which is too slow to reliably capture moving chips.
 They'll work fine with a single antenna which is the optimal setup for timing as that ensures the antenna is powered 100% of the time.
 You can use multiple readers - Webscorer PRO allows the addition of multiple reader IP addresses to the chip timing setup, no upper limit.